-- Conformance with common food consumption practices
+- conformance with common food consumption practices

-- consistency, and availability capable of being reliably, economically, and easily obtained from sources accessible to other investigators.
+- consistency, availability, and capable of being reliably, economically, and easily obtained from sources accessible to other investigators.

 Obtaining the food directly from a nationally available grower/source who is willing to ship is the best option but may be seasonal.
-Farmers markets, while a valuable and healthy resource, are generally not acceptable unless their goods can be shipped nationally.
+Farmers’ markets, while a valuable and healthy resource, are generally not acceptable unless their goods can be shipped nationally.

 While the Organic Regulations set by the United States Department of Agriculture have been substantially degraded by the addition of scores of chemicals and pesticides, it is the only nationwide standard in the U.S.

-Both biosolids and recycled wastewater are sources of undesirable unhealthy chemical and biological contaminants as well as micro- and nanoplastics and their resulting plastic chemical contamination.
+Both biosolids and recycled wastewater are sources of undesirable unhealthy chemical and biological contaminants as well as micro- and nanoplastics, and their resulting plastic chemical contamination.
 (Micro- and Nanoplastics: Health Implications)

 Currently, USDA organic regulations do not list biosolids and recycled wastewater in either its allowed or prohibited substances.